gwangjinkim/cl-excel/README.md

 # cl-excel

-**cl-excel** is a Common Lisp library for reading and writing Microsoft Excel 2007+ (`.xlsx`) files.
+**cl-excel** is a Common Lisp library for reading and writing Microsoft Excel `.xlsx` files.
 Ideally, it aims for feature parity with the Julia `XLSX.jl` package, providing a convenient and unified API for data analysis and reporting.

+Please give it a star if you support it and find it useful!

 | Feature | Status |
 | :--- | :--- |